-- 1. Relevance\ The proposal meets the purpose of the Montana Land Information Act; references a grant category priority in the Land Information Plan; and clearly demonstrates how the grant project will further the Land Information Plan objectives for the defined category.
-(15%) \This section is not required for applicants with the sole purpose of collecting new survey control data. - 2.
-Public Benefit\ The proposal demonstrates how the grant project will benefit a specific MSDI theme; enhance the land information needs of multiple agencies and across jurisdictions; and benefit the citizens of Montana.
-(15%) \This section is not required for GIS Project Planning applicants and applicants with the sole purpose of collecting new survey control data. - 3.
+- Relevance The proposal meets the purpose of the Montana Land Information Act; references a grant category priority in the Land Information Plan; and clearly demonstrates how the grant project will further the Land Information Plan objectives for the defined category.
+(15%) This section is not required for applicants with the sole purpose of collecting new survey control data. - 2.
+Public Benefit The proposal demonstrates how the grant project will benefit one or more specific MSDI themes, including any theme-specific priorities as identified in the FY2023 Land Information Plan; enhance the land information needs of multiple business workflows/initiatives, agencies, and/or jurisdictions; and benefit the citizens of Montana.
+(15%) This section is not required for GIS Project Planning applicants and applicants with the sole purpose of collecting new survey control data. - 3.
 Project Management and Organizational Capability The proposal demonstrates the applicant's past record of performance with similar projects; the ability to implement the methodology described in the scope of work; the organization's capability to maintain the project; and adequate skills, qualifications, and experience of the Project Manager, key personnel, funding partners, and consultants to complete the project.
 (10%) - 4.
+Sustainability The proposal demonstrates future project sustainability and includes a plan for long-term funding and future enhancements.
+(10%) - 5.
 Scope of Work The proposal demonstrates adequate research and preparation; ensures the completion of the project within the one-year requirement; demonstrates knowledge and use of existing data standards/best practices and existing data models; and includes a complete project timeline of defined project tasks, including equipment purchases, and outlines their interdependencies.
 The proposal must clearly and concisely describe how the proposed grant activities and products will accomplish goals and objectives of the identified grant category priority.
-(25%) - 5.
-Budget The proposal clearly demonstrates that the project can be completed within the proposed budget; fully justifies all project expenditures reported in the budget tables and equipment purchases outlined in the scope of work; clearly outlines the costs of all identified scope of work tasks/activities; and demonstrates that the organization can leverage outside funding.
+The proposed scope of work should align with the identified Land Information Plan priority.
 (25%) - 6.
-Sustainability The proposal demonstrates future project sustainability and includes a plan for long-term funding and future enhancements.
-(10%)
+Budget The proposal clearly demonstrates that the project can be completed within the proposed budget; fully justifies all project expenditures reported in the budget and equipment purchases outlined in the scope of work; clearly outlines the costs of all identified scope of work tasks/activities; and demonstrates that the organization can leverage outside funding.
+(25%)

-Applications are considered based on the completeness of documentation, ability to follow directions, meeting of stated basic eligibility, well written narratives, performance on past MLIA Grants, and merit in meeting the goals and strategies as stated in the Montana Land Information Plan for Fiscal Year 2021 and the purpose of the Montana Land Information Act.
+Applications are considered based on the completeness of documentation, ability to follow directions, meeting of stated basic eligibility, well written narratives, performance on past MLIA Grants, and merit in meeting the goals and strategies as stated in the Montana Land Information Plan for Fiscal Year 2023 and the purpose of the Montana Land Information Act.
 Budget information is evaluated for reasonableness and appropriateness to the purpose of the MLIA as well as to the applicant's project goals.